MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/onboard-bot.md

 You must ensure the following conditions are met to onboard a bot to Omni-channel Engagement Hub as an agent.

--	The bot must be developed using Microsoft Bot Framework.
+-	The bot must be developed using [Microsoft Bot Framework](https://dev.botframework.com).
--	The bot must be registered with Azure Bot Service.
+-	The bot must be registered with [Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).
--	The bot must be configured to have a Microsoft Teams channel.
+-	The bot must be configured to [have Microsoft Teams as a supported channel](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-manage-channels?view=azure-bot-service-4.0).

 ## Create your bot’s reply activity